smp/AI_ML_Workshops/lab-5-Hands_on_with_Rekognition_API/README.md

 }
 ```

-However lets look at a picture with more than one persojn in it.
+However lets look at a picture with more than one person in it.

 ```bash
 aws rekognition compare-faces --source-image '{"S3Object":{"Bucket":"image-demo-lab","Name":"ric_harvey.jpeg"}}' --target-image '{"S3Object":{"Bucket":"image-demo-lab","Name":"ric_crowd1.jpg"}}'
 ```

-the output fromt his shows 1 matched face and several unmatched faces.
+The output from this shows 1 matched face and several unmatched faces.

 ```json
 {